 You can have multiple agents assigned to a region and each agent can be assigned to multiple regions.

 Lets say we have five counties in our MLS: Sarasota, Pinellas, Manatee, Hillsborough, and Charlotte.
 We additionally have 4 agents working under us: Matthew, Mark, Sarah, and Cletus.
 We have a very good working relationship with these fellows, but Cletus is our half-cousin twice removed that lived under power-lines all of his life.
 He's a great guy, but you can't always rely on him to jump on leads when you give them to him.

 As agents ourselves, we are able to deal with most of these leads, but cannot get to houses in the Sarasota region easily, so we want to always assign these leads to Mark and Cletus, who live in the area.
 Because Cletus is a bit unreliable, we'll give him a lower weight than the other agent in the area, Sarah.
 If we assign Cletus a weight of 1 and Sarah a weight of 5, Sarah will receive five times the number of leads that Cletus will.

 If you would like to use this feature, you'll need to decide how you would like your regions divided.
 In Hawaii, for instance, we divide our regions based on the county (which are conveniently all separate islands).
-If you would like to combine regions, you will need to communicate that to us, so we can set it up for you.

 The best way is to fill out our support form with a list of the regions you see and search, and how you'd like them to show up in the backend.